Putting a little bit of money aside is a good way to protect your future, but how do you do it if you don’t have a bank account?

 It’s estimated that around 1.5 million people in the UK don’t have a bank account.
 There can be several reasons for this – they can be denied access to certain banking products or prefer not to trust their money with a bank for whatever reason.

-So, if you need to save money and don’t have a bank account, there are several options which could work for you:
+So, if you need to save money and don’t have a bank account, there are several options that could work for you:

 Post Office Account